manuelariasrodil/PeerAssesment1/PeerAssessment1.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-Observing the previous figure, we can observe that there is a peak higher in weekdays, which agrees with the more work activity of these days.
+Observing the previous figure, we can observe that the behaviour is similar in both graphs, although the peak of activity is higher in weekdays.